CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(parse("world", item ~ failure)) // None
 ```

-**KRISHNA** Many a times, we simply don't want to have the nested tuples in the output like the above, its messy.
-We would rather not return the output of the first parser, instead simply chain that output as input to the second parser in sequence.
+**KRISHNA** Many a times, we simply don't want to have the nested tuples in the output like the above, its messy to extract values out of it.
+So, we would rather not return the output of the first parser, instead simply chain that output as input to the second parser in sequence.
 I'll then return the output of the second parser - which comprises of its actual output value and residual input after both the parsers have done their job.
 To enable chaining, in place of the second parameter ```q: Parser[U]```, i'll install a function that consumes the output produced by the first parser and returns the second parser.
 We define another operator called ```chain``` or ```flatMap``` as generally named in Scala.
-Haskell terminology uses ```bind``` or ```shove``` for it.
+Haskell calls it ```bind``` or ```shove``` for it.
 For this, i'll use the Haskell symbol ```>>=``` and define it within ParserExtensions so that its available in its infix form.

 ```scala
 implicit class ParserExtensions[T](p: Parser[T]) {